-I am a Software Engineering student at the University of Technology of Compiègne (France).
+I am a Software Engineer living in Paris, France.
 I usually spend my time programming or having fun in a terminal.
 In love with GNU/Linux and FOSS (RMS's website is a gold mine everyone should read).
 I like writing in LaTeX.
 And I also play the guitar.

-Apart from computers, I am also interested in space exploration, AI and self-driving electric cars.
+Apart from computers, I am also interested in space exploration and rockets, AI and self-driving electric cars.
 I look forward to a future with a lot less pollution.

 I try to read books as often as possible, in English and French.
 I am also a huge fan of comics.